 A Muslim lays the rug on the ground so that the top points in the direction of the Ka'aba.
 Once he/she is done with prayer, the rug is immediately folded and put away until the next use.
 This helps ensure cleanliness.
-Cleanliness isn't often an issue for one pre-requisite for the performance of Salat is cleanliness itself.
+Cleanliness isn't often an issue for one prerequisite for the performance of Salat is cleanliness itself.
 Plus, most carpets can easily be hand-washed for they are made of cotton.
 In case yours is a woolen prayer mat, here are the dos and don'ts.
 However, prayer rugs can be used for other purposes than just being used for the performance of salat.

 Another use for prayer rugs is as items of décor.
 They resemble Oriental/ Persian rugs and look ridiculously ravishing adorning walls.
 Woolen prayer mats are almost explicitly used for this purpose.
 This practice dates back to the Ottoman and Mughal empires when emperors had rugs customized for use in prayer.
 These were even presented to kings as presents in a bid to strengthen bilateral ties.
 While there is a difference of opinion over the permissibility of using prayer mats as ornaments, we aren't getting into that debate.